|

 LEISURE

-certain times in Japan when holidays appear one after
+times in Japan when holidays appear one after another,

-end of the year (New Year's) and the middle of August (Bon
+the end of the year (New Year's) and the middle of August

 Vacations are

-3 times a year, the throng of people on transportation
+result, 3 times a year, the throng of people on

-Travel abroad during this period reaches a peak at
+an issue.
+Travel abroad during this period reaches a

-crowd.
-Taking annual vacations has become an accepted
+Taking annual vacations has become an accepted company

-company policy, even taking days off has now become
+policy, even taking days off has now become easier.

-easier.
-An amendment of the labor Standard Law,
+An amendment of the labor Standard Law, carried out in

 Consequently, the era of a 5-day work week has finally